-- Congressional renewal of the 1999 Public Land Withdrawal of 202,864 acres for a term of 25 years, which is scheduled to expire in November 2021; - withdrawal and reservation by Congress for military use additional federal land for a term of 25 years; - acquisition of private or state-owned (non-federal) land; - expansion of associated Special Use Airspace (SUA) and reconfiguration of existing airspace; and - modification of range infrastructure to support modernization.
+- Congressional renewal of the 1999 Public Land Withdrawal of 202,864 acres, which is scheduled to expire in November 2021; - withdrawal and reservation by Congress for military use of approximately 618,727 acres of additional public land; - acquisition of approximately 65,153 acres of private or state-owned (non-federal) land; - expansion of associated Special Use Airspace (SUA) and reconfiguration of existing airspace; and - modification of range infrastructure to support modernization.

-The elements of this proposal are based on the results of a comprehensive assessment of air warfare by the Naval Air Warfare Development Center (NAWDC), which is the Naval Aviation Warfighting Center of Excellence for the Navy, to address current, emergent, and future FRTC training capabilities.
-The assessment is titled Ninety Days to Combat (U.S. Department of the Navy, 2015a) (discussed in full in Section 1.4, Purpose of and Need for the Proposed Action), which was not a decision document, and informed the decisions that ultimately became this Proposed Action.
+The elements of this proposal are based on the results of a comprehensive assessment of air warfare by the Naval Air Warfare Development Center (NAWDC), which is the Naval Aviation Warfighting Center of Excellence for the Department of the Navy, to address current, emergent, and future FRTC training capabilities titled Ninety Days to Combat (U.S. Department of the Navy, 2015a) (discussed in full in Section 1.4, Purpose of and Need for the Proposed Action).
 With the implementation of the proposed modernization, the FRTC would be capable of supporting the aviation and ground training and readiness requirements for the training missions assigned to the FRTC, into the foreseeable future.

-Under the Proposed Action, the type and tempo of aviation and ground training would be similar to what was evaluated in Alternative 2 of the 2015 Military Readiness Activities at Fallon Range Training Complex, Nevada Final Environmental Impact Statement (U.S. Department of the Navy, 2015a).
+Under the proposed action, the type and tempo of aviation and ground training would be similar to what was evaluated in Alternative 2 of the 2015 Military Readiness Activities at Fallon Range Training Complex, Nevada Final Environmental Impact Statement (U.S. Department of the Navy, 2015a).
 In addition to analyzing the type and tempo of military readiness training activities within the FRTC, that Environmental Impact Statement (EIS) accounted for the introduction of new platforms (aircraft) and weapons systems.
 This current EIS analyzes physical changes to the FRTC.